Controlled and Uncontrolled Components in React

 Controlled Components React

-Generally, if we talk about HTML form behavior, The forms in HTML redirects to the new page when submitting the form.
+Generally, if we talk about HTML form behavior, The forms in HTML redirect to the new page when submitting the form.
 So if we need this thing in our React, then we can use controlled components.

 For example,